 Part of the problem here is that individual experience varies widely when people take Adderall and weed together.
 On top of that, there is very little research that studies the effect that the two substances have on each other.
 However, there have been some noticeable side effects when the two substances are takes together.

 One of these is increased stimulation.
 Both of these substances will cause your heart rate to spike.
-While this might be fine for some people, it can be dangerous to those with a heart condition.
+While this might be fine for some people, it can be dangerous to those with heart conditions.
 In addition to this, users reported elevated levels of euphoria and less anxiety associated with their Adderall high.

 This is thanks to the sedative qualities provided by cannabis.
 Weed also stimulates the appetite.
 As such, this can cancel out the appetite suppression that comes with Adderall.
 In this way, weed can help people on Adderall avoid weight loss.
 Unfortunately, this can lead to some messy long-term consequences.